 693.02.01 TELEVISION INSPECTION CAMERA

-A. Camera shall be nationally-recognized testing laboratory (NRTL) certified for a normal sewer environment when gas meter readings of the manhole airspace indicate an LEL less than 10 percent.
+For sewer facilities - camera shall be nationally-recognized testing laboratory (NRTL) certified for a normal sewer environment.
+Camera shall be explosion proof and certified for hazardous environments when gas meter readings of the manhole airspace indicate an LEL less than 10 percent.

-B. Camera shall be explosion proof certified for hazardous environment when gas meter readings of the manhole environment indicate an LEL greater than 10 percent.

 Equipment shall be operative in 100 percent humidity conditions.

-Resolution: 350 lines per inch, minimum, color image.
+Resolution: 460 lines per inch, minimum, color image.

-Camera shall be skid mounts, sized for each pipe diameter, or self propelled; equipped with tag line suitable for pulling camera backwards.
+Camera shall be self-propelled; equipped with tag line suitable for pulling camera backwards.

+For storm drain pipe, camera shall:

+Be operative in 100 percent humidity conditions.

+Have resolution of 460 lines per inch minimum, with a color image.

+Be self-propelled; equipped with tag line suitable for pulling camera backwards.

+For structures including manholes and drop inlets, camera shall:

+Be operative in 100 percent humidity conditions.

+Have resolution of 460 lines per inch minimum, with a color image.

-C. Lighting intensity shall be remote controlled and shall be adjusted to minimize reflective glare.
+Lighting intensity shall be remote controlled and shall be adjusted to minimize reflective glare.

-D. Lighting and camera quality shall provide a clear, in-focus picture of the entire inside periphery of the sewer.
+Lighting and camera quality shall provide a clear, in-focus picture of the entire inside periphery of the facility being inspected.

 693.02.02 DIGITAL STORAGE MEDIUM

-A. The inspection shall be recorded, stored and submitted on DVDs or external hard drive in high quality MPG format formatted for use with Microsoft PC systems.
+A. The inspection shall be recorded, stored and submitted on external hard drive in high quality MPG format formatted for use with Microsoft PC systems.
+Other software formats which require proprietary viewers, must have those viewers included with each submittal.

-B. The audio portion of the composite CD shall be sufficiently free from electrical interference and background noise to provide complete intelligibility of the oral report.

 FOOTAGE COUNTER

-A footage counter device, which measures the distance traveled by the camera in the sewer, shall be accurate to plus or minus 2 feet in 1,000 feet.
+A footage counter device, which measures the distance traveled by the camera in the sewer or storm drain facility, shall be accurate to plus or minus 2 feet in 1,000 feet.

 The footage counter shall be calibrated each day prior to start of work using walking meter, roll-a-tape, or other suitable device.